needo37/nzbdrone/README.md

-docker nzbdrone
+docker sonarr

-This is a Dockerfile setup for nzbdrone - http://nzbdrone.com/
+This is a Dockerfile setup for nzbdrone - http://sonarr.tv

 To run: